ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 ## There Is No Type System

 If Terra was actually trying to build a metaprogramming equivalent to templates, it would have an actual type system.
-These languages already exist - Idris, etc. etc. etc., but none of them are interested in using their dependent type systems to actually metaprogram low-level code.
+These languages already exist - [Idris](https://www.idris-lang.org/), [Omega](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.121.4251), [F*](https://www.fstar-lang.org/), [Ada](https://en.wikipedia.org/wiki/Ada_(programming_language)), [Sage](https://sage.soe.ucsc.edu/), etc. but none of them are interested in using their dependent type systems to actually metaprogram low-level code (except [ATS](https://en.wikipedia.org/wiki/ATS_(programming_language)), which unfortunately still wants you to prove the correctness of your code).
 The problem is that building a recursively metaprogrammable type system requires building a proof assistant, and everyone is so proud of the fact they built a proof assistant they forget that dependent type systems can do other things too, like build really fast memcpy implementations.

+This is the impasse I find myself at, and it is the answer to the question I know everyone wants to know the answer to.
+For the love of heaven and earth and all that lies between, **why am I still using Terra?**

+The truth is that the project I'm working on requires highly complex metaprogramming techniques in order to properly generate type-safe mappings for arbitrary data structures.
+Explaining _why_ would be an entire blog post on it's own, but suffice to say, it's a complex user interface library that's intended to run on tiny embedded devices, which means I can't simply give up and use Idris, or indeed anything that involves garbage collection.

+What I really want is a low-level, recursively metaprogrammable language that is also recursively type-safe, in that any type strata can safely manipulate the code of any layer beneath it, preferably via [algebriac subtyping](https://www.cl.cam.ac.uk/\~sd601/thesis.pdf) that ensures all types are recursively a subset of types that contain them, ad nauseam.
+This would then allow you to move from a "low-level" language to a "high-level" language by simply walking up the tower of abstraction, building meta-meta-programs that manipulate meta-programs that generate low-level programs.

-Alas, such beauty can only exist in the minds of Mathematicians and small kittens,
+Alas, such beauty can only exist in the minds of mathematicians and small kittens.
+While I may one day attempt to build such a language, it will be nothing more than a poor imitation, forever striving for an ideal it cannot reach, cursed with a vision of a pristine language of the gods that no mortal can ever possess.

 In conclusion, everything is terrible and I want to die.